 Even though the proposition that there is a causal connection between rising serotonin and the development of learned helplessness (or mood disorder symptoms in general) is not new, this information has done little to interfere with the sale of profitable pharmaceutical products specifically intended to increase 5-HT.

-There is no good reason that I know of to believe that more of a substance that directly suppresses metabolism (including brain metabolism) would be necessary for improving psychological issues, unless you also believe that a ‘deficiency’ is bad for metabolism in general.
-In which case you have to accept that suppressing metabolism is the way to fix health issues.
-There are people who suggest this, however I am yet to hear an argument that sounds logical and convincing.
-The fact that serotonin has been shown to promote brain tumors should be enough information alone.
+There is no good reason to believe that more of a substance that directly suppresses metabolism (including brain metabolism) would be necessary to improve psychological issues unless you also think that a “deficiency” is terrible for metabolism.
+In this case, you must accept that suppressing metabolism is the way to fix health issues.
+Some people suggest this; however, I am yet to hear an argument that sounds logical and convincing.
+The fact that serotonin can promote brain tumours should be enough information alone.

-Biased and inaccurate observation and reporting of treatment results and effects, fuels a murkiness regarding interrelated problems, making the possibility of using logical investigation and holistic understanding to solve numerous complaints simultaneously, very difficult.
+Biased and inaccurate observation and reporting of treatment results and effects can fuel a murkiness regarding interrelated problems.
+Moreover, it makes it very difficult to use logical investigation and holistic understanding to solve numerous complaints simultaneously.

-It’s little wonder confusion arises when consumption of ‘health foods’ – promoted as healthy because they raise serotonin and nitric oxide, or are high in harmful polyunsaturated fats – cause obvious digestive distress and other symptoms, and worsen anxiety and depressive feelings?
+Little wonder confusion arises when consuming “health foods” – promoted as healthy because they raise serotonin and nitric oxide or are high in harmful polyunsaturated fats – cause obvious digestive distress and other symptoms and worsen anxiety and depressive feelings.